Samsung Galaxy Z Fold 7 vs. Google Pixel 9 Pro Fold: How do the top Android foldables compare?

 (Image credit: Andrew Myrick / Android Central)

-The Google Pixel 9 Pro Fold features an 8-inch main screen by comparison.
-It's an OLED, LTPO panel supporting variable refresh rates between 1 and 120Hz.
+The Google Pixel 9 Pro Fold features the same size inner screen — it's an OLED, LTPO panel supporting variable refresh rates between 1 and 120Hz.
 The panel is bright, supporting up to 2,700 nits peak brightness.
 On the outside, you get a similar 6.3-inch OLED cover screen, but this time with variable refresh rates ranging from 60 to 120Hz.

-The Pixel 9 Pro Fold features a sleek design with flat side rails and curved corners, whereas the Galaxy Z Fold 7 is expected to retain its boxy, rectangular design.
+The Pixel 9 Pro Fold features a sleek design with flat side rails and curved corners, whereas the Galaxy Z Fold 7 retains its boxy, rectangular design.

 On the inside, the Google Pixel 9 Pro Fold is powered by the Tensor G4 chipset and 16GB of RAM.
-That's expected to be more memory than the Galaxy Z Fold 7 will offer, as it is rumored to stick with 12GB.
-However, the Galaxy Z Fold 7 is tipped to use the Snapdragon 8 Elite chipset — possibly even a "for-Galaxy" variant.
+That's more memory than the Galaxy Z Fold 7 offers, as it sticks with 12GB.
+However, the Galaxy Z Fold 7 uses the Snapdragon 8 Elite for Galaxy chipset — the most powerful mobile platform for Android.
 That should ensure that the Galaxy Z Fold 7 handily beats the Pixel 9 Pro Fold in gaming and general performance.

 Swipe to scroll horizontally